 Jewish people never buried their dead within the walls.
 That is why these niche tombs are important.
 They prove this area was outside the city walls sometime during the Second Temple period.
 So, it is one of the archeological proofs that this could be the place of Jesus’ crucifixion.

 “The Center of the World” – the Catholicon

 Get back to the Rotunda and walk to the other side of the Aedicule.
 Right in front of its entrance, there’s a huge hall called the Catholicon.
 Usually, it is closed by a rope.

-The Catholicon was built by the Crusaders on the place of the Holy Garden.
+The Crusaders built the Catholicon on the place of the Holy Garden.
 It was the central nave of the Crusader-era church.
-Above it, is the largest Crusader-era dome in Israel.
+Above it is the largest Crusader-era dome in Israel.